IIIF/api/source/auth/2.0/probe.md

 https://authentication.example.org/token?messageId=1&origin=https://client.example.com/
 ```

-When the server receives a request for the access token service with the `messageId` parameter, it _MUST_ respond with an HTML web page rather than raw JSON.
+When the server receives a request for the access token service with the `messageId` parameter, it _MUST_ respond with an HTML web page rather than JSON.
 The web page _MUST_ contain script that sends a message to the opening page using the postMessage API.
 The message body is the JSON access token object, with the value of the supplied `messageId` as an extra property, as shown in the examples in the next section.

 The server _MAY_ use the origin information for further authorization logic, even though the user is already authenticated.
 For example, the server may trust only specific domains for certain actions like creating or deleting resources compared to simply reading them.
 If the client sends an incorrect value, it will not receive the posted response, as the postMessage API will not dispatch the event.
 The `targetOrigin` parameter of the `postMessage()` function call _MUST_ be the origin provided in the request.